graymalkin/lib_mp3/README.md

 MAD](http://www.underbit.com/products/mad/) mpeg audio decoder, which is under a GPLv2 license.

-*Caution*: The GPL license is restrictive.
-Exceptions to the license may be purchased from Underbit Technologies.
+*Caution*: The GPL license is restrictive, applications which use this library must be under a GPL compatible license.
+As dynamic linking is not an option, and that the library is likely to form a core part of any application built from it, there is no way to avoid this.
+Exceptions to the license may be purchased from Underbit Technologies in order to enable propietary use.
+These licenses should be purchased by customers wanting to use the library, as XMOS can't purchase an exception and sublicense it to customers.

 ### Features